The Tale and the Truth About 13-Year-Old Girls

 There are plenty of stories of unambiguous evil visited upon children by sinister adults, but there are few stories that dwell in the interiority of these women and girls who have lived through these horrors, and the ways they find how to survive and evolve.
 In many ways, the film is a tribute to young Jenny, who, in Fox’s view, performed a heroic act of self-preservation.
 The reason Fox never understood her abuse as abuse until she was much older, she explains, is because she “couldn’t have survived” that knowledge until then.
 “It wasn’t until I was in my 40s that a crack could even appear in the wall that maybe I didn’t have as much agency as I thought,” she tells me.
 It was only when she was making documentaries and talking to countless women who had experienced abuse and assault that Fox came to see her own childhood in a new light.
 “I began to think about the stories we tell ourselves to survive and how we preference which stories are allowed to live in us, really.”
 Fox describes it as a survival instinct.
 “It wasn’t until I was a mature, more developed person, that I had the strength to face the darker parts of that story.
 And I think that’s fine.
 We have to respect what people need to survive.
 I actually think, Wow, I’m really grateful to my child self who unconsciously navigated what could’ve landed me in a mental institution.
 Basically, my child self left behind the hurt part of me and picked up and said, ‘Soldier on.
 You can do this.’”

 When I asked how she thought her younger self would feel about this film, Fox began to cry.
 “I think she’d be proud of both of us,” she told me through tears.
 “That was one of the real surprises of the investigation of the script writing, was [discovering] that this girl created me, and I am what she wanted to be.
 It wasn’t accidental.”
 Fox reflects with pride on some of the things she did early in her career, like going to Beirut to shoot a film when she was 21 years old.
-“What 21 year old girl does that?” she asks incredulously.
+“What 21-year-old girl does that?” she asks incredulously.
 “That child said ‘I’m not gonna let this event stop me,” she reflects.
 Maybe I didn’t know what was going to happen, but now that I know, I’m gonna get out and I’m gonna go on and I’m gonna be a hero.’”

 “She created me, and now there’s parts of me left behind that have to be reckoned with,” Fox concludes.
 “So I think that she would be happy and I think that the two voices are real.
 They’re not the same voice; we’re not the same person at every moment of our life.”